 Training & Support

-Assiniboine Community College Swine Production Programs
+Assiniboine College Swine Production Programs

 Whether you’re considering a career in the pork sector or looking to advance your career, Assiniboine Community College offers a range of swine production courses that will set you on the path to becoming a swine production technician, a production supervisor or a manager.
 The three programs currently being offered by Assiniboine Community College are: